robin-sevelin/match-my-career/scrum_cermonies/2023-09-26/DailyStandup.md

 ### Emilia

-Today I will start implementing our new design on our startpage along with the search page.
+Today I will start working on a component which renders when no results are found.
+I will also start implementing the component where needed.

 ### Robin